marklogic/marklogic-python-client/docs/managing-documents/searching.md

 If the `client.documents.read` method receives an HTTP response with a status code of 200, then the client will return a list of `Document` instances.
 For any other status code, the client will return the `requests` `Response` object, providing access to the error details returned by the MarkLogic REST API.

+The `status_code` and `text` fields in the `Response` object will typically be of the most interest when debugging a problem.
+Please see
+[Response API documentation](https://docs.python-requests.org/en/latest/api/#requests.Response) for complete information on what's available in this object.